The “CEO support service” is by and for CEOs only.

 The best support for a CEO is a person who they can have “hard” discussions with, who is only on their “side,” and who is their go-to sounding board.
 Someone you can say the “scary things to” without judgment or fear of reprisal and someone who has your best interest at heart.

 I am that person.
 I have been through the fire, fallen down the holes, and got back up to fight another day – I can help guide you in the dark times and keep your feet on the ground in the great times.
 I am your consigliere.

-In our regular sessions, we will focus on you and your challenges and opportunities.
-Together we will work to avoid failure modes, to optimize your personal impact on the business, and do that while helping you lead a balanced and healthy life.
-My job is to listen, to guide as needed and to be a support person to assist you on your journey – reducing your stress, helping with focus and providing a confidential “sounding board”.
+Our regular sessions will focus on you and your challenges and opportunities.
+Together we will work to avoid failure modes to optimize your personal impact on the business and do that while helping you lead a balanced and healthy life.
+My job is to listen, to guide as needed, and to be a support person to assist you on your journey – reducing your stress, helping with focus, and providing a confidential “sounding board.”

 Every CEO can get lonely and will face tough choices – you don’t have to make these in isolation, I can help.
 I know how you feel, I know about the highs and lows, I have made the hard choices and I have had the dark thoughts.
 I have seen it all and you can use that experience to avoid problems and to do better!

-The above are areas we can work on helping you develop personally and in your business.
-Together we will discuss every aspect of your work and career, to maximize your impact while ensuring you are happy, healthy and hopefully wealthy!
+We can work on the above areas to help you develop personally and in your business.
+We will discuss every aspect of your work and career to maximize your impact while ensuring you are happy, healthy, and hopefully wealthy!